lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_Plink/README.md

 # In our case, it is equivalent to running:
 plink --allow-extra-chr --file pruneddata --pheno treat.txt --allow-no-sex --clump pruned_treat.assoc
 ```

+Pruning and clumping resulted in 113 SNPs retained as significant (at < 0.01 after FDR correction)

 #### Step 4.
 Conduct GWA with knockdown time as phenotype
 Here, KD.phe.txt (uploaded here) contains the individual knockdown times.
 As above, we use a permutation approach to obtain corrected significance values for each SNP.
 Here, we specify that permutatons should occur within-sex clusters.
 This is to account for known differences in body size (and potentially heat tolerance) between adult female and male mosquitoes.
 KD.sex.cluster.txt note the sex of all individuals, with 1 = F, 2 = M.